ANZ Share Investing account review

 ANZ Share Investing provides these features to traders:

 Get access to independent expert recommendations, use filters to find the stocks you want and see lists of the most commonly traded stocks from other ANZ Share Investing customers.
 Get access to charts, news and analysis from leading analysts Morningstar, Intelligent Investor, Wise Owl and more.

-Make trades using the ANZ Share Investing Online platform online, via the ANZ app or over the phone.
-Active traders can upgrade to the ANZ Share Investing Pro Platform which offers dynamic data, advanced charting tools and technical indicators.
+Make trades using the ANZ Share Investing online platform, via the ANZ app or over the phone.
+Active traders can upgrade to the ANZ Share Investing Pro platform, which offers dynamic data, advanced charting tools and technical indicators.

 Get email and SMS smart alerts when predefined conditions are met.

 You'll get a linked ANZ Cash Investment Account when you open an ANZ Share Investing Account.
 This cash account is where you can fund your account to place trades and where dividend payments will be sent.
 As a bonus, money held in your ANZ Cash Investment Account earns interest on a tiered basis.

 Self managed super funds (SMSFs) can manage their investments using ANZ Share Investing.

 Tax tools give you a free summary of your activity for the financial year for ease of reporting.
 This is especially helpful for SMSFs.